This post may contain affiliate links. Please read our disclosure policy.

 - Flour: use any flour you have on hand, or use cornstarch.

-- Fresh baby spinach: we prefer that you use fresh spinach.
-If you want to use frozen, you can but just thaw and drain first.
+- Fresh baby spinach: I prefer that you use fresh spinach.
+If you want to use frozen, you can, but just thaw and drain first.

 - Parmesan cheese: grate your own.
-You may sub this cheese with grated Romano Cheese.
+You may substitute this cheese with grated Romano Cheese.

-Heat a large frying pan over medium-high heat.
-Once hot, add chicken in a single layer and cook undisturbed for 2-3 minutes, or until golden brown.
+Step 1: add the seasoned chicken in a single layer and cook undisturbed for 2-3 minutes, or until golden brown.
 Stir in the sun-dried tomatoes and continue to cook until cooked through for about 5-7 minutes.

-- Pour the milk mixture over the cooked chicken in the pan, and mix well to combine.
+Step 2: Stir in the sun-dried tomatoes and continue to cook until cooked through about 5-7 minutes.
+Pour in the flour and milk mixture over the seared chicken.
 Allow the sauce to bubble for a few minutes to thicken up.
 It should take no more than 3-4 minutes.
+Add spinach.

 - Pasta: use pasta of choice.
 Gluten-free, whole wheat, lentil pasta, or chickpea pasta.

-- Chicken: we used chicken breast but you may use boneless thighs.
+- Chicken: I used chicken breast, but you may use boneless thighs.
 Consider using shrimp instead of chicken if desired.

-- Spinach: we recommend using fresh spinach.
-Frozen spinach can be used but thaw first and drain to remove excess water.
+- Spinach: I recommend using fresh spinach.
+Frozen spinach can be used, but thaw first and drain to remove excess water.

 - You may use other veggies like kale.